mlKwon/GoogleEarthEngine_public/README.md

 shp file link : https://code.earthengine.google.com/?asset=users/zl38zone/sgg_2021_2

-I can share you the sigungu base shp file in daily averages, but not for monthly averages.'\n' If you need it, use sigungu base shp file that I shared.
+I can share you the sigungu base shp file in daily averages, but not for monthly averages.<br>
+If you need it, use sigungu base shp file that I shared.